krisp1/gatsby-app/README.md

 </p>
 <h3 align="center">Gatsby site build</h3>

-Site I built follow the Front End Masters Gatsby course.
+Site I built following the Front End Masters Gatsby course.
 Not much to look at but there's a lot going on under the hood.